pedropalmav/RL-T1/README.md

 For more details please check the [GradientBandit.py](https://github.com/pedropalmav/RL-T1/blob/main/algorithms/GradientBandit.py) file and also the report included for the assignment.

-The generated plot should be similar to this:
+The generated plot from this experiment should be similar to this:

 ![Gradient Bandit Optimal Action Percentage](./imgs/f\)%20optimal_action_percentage.png)